Dear %%First Name%%,

-At EHCS, we understand the challenges of living with diabetes—and we’re here to support you every step of the way.
-Thank you for choosing us as your partner in better health!
+At EHCS, we know that managing diabetes takes daily effort—especially as routines shift with the seasons.
+We’re here to support you every step of the way.
+Thank you for trusting us to be part of your journey toward better health this fall and beyond.

 |